angrybacon/doomsday-wiki/markdown/partials/matchups/delver.ur.gameplay.md

 situation and plan accordingly.
 That's an important skill in every matchup, but against Delver it's crucial.

-When building fast pass the turn piles, :card[Lion's Eye Diamond] will be your best friend.
+When building fast pass-the-turn piles, :card[Lion's Eye Diamond] will be your best friend.
 The 3 free mana are often very helpful to cast Oracle without having to put multiple lands in your pile.